 Regular full-time employees are those who are scheduled for and perform work at least thirty (30) hours or more per week, unless specifically designated in the offer of employment.
-For purposes of benefits eligibility, full-time employment is defined as working at least thirty (30) hours per week.
+However, for purposes of health benefits eligibility, full-time employment is defined as working at least thirty (30) hours per week.